lsst-dm/dmtn-156/index.rst

 Unresolved questions
 ====================

-There was a lot information collected during all these tests, still there are some question that have not been answered completely.
+A lot of information was collected during all these tests, but still there are some question that have not been answered completely.
 Here are some questions/ideas worth investigating in the future tests:

   - It is not entirely clear why select time is proportional to the data volume (or visit number).
-Naive idea is that data volume is not extremely large and time should probably be proportional to the number of I/O operations which ideally should remain approximately constant.
+Naively, it would seem that the data volume is not extremely large and time should probably be proportional to the number of I/O operations which itself ideally should remain approximately constant.
   - Efficiency of the client side operation was not measured.
-It may be significant (10-20% or larger) and may have various contributions, there may be an opportunity for optimization there too.
+It may be significant (10-20% or larger) and may have various contributions; there may be an opportunity for optimization there too.
-  - Scylla numbers look good and maybe too good, it may be possible that Scylla uses some shortcuts which optimize performance but may hurt consistency.
-This need to be understood if we think that Scylla is a viable option.
+  - Scylla numbers look good and maybe too good.
+It may be possible that Scylla uses some shortcuts which optimize performance but may hurt consistency.
+This needs to be understood if we think that Scylla is a viable option.
-  - It is not clear how master02 storage system affects overall performance.
+  - It is not clear how the master02 storage system affected overall performance.
-    There are indications that bottleneck may be there, for the future tests it would be better to have more uniform setup.
+    There are indications that a bottleneck may be there.
+For future tests it would be better to have a more uniform setup.
-  - There are indications that concurrent reads/writes cause "read repairs" in Cassandra which is a potentially costly operation, would be nice to be able to quantify and try to reduce it.
+  - There are indications that concurrent reads/writes cause "read repairs" in Cassandra, which is a potentially costly operation.
+It would be nice to be able to quantify this and try to reduce it.

 Conclusion
 ==========

-The tests show that small-scale Cassandra cluster can provide better performance for storing APDB data than a single-node (or Oracle RAC) relation database server.
-Main attractive feature of Cassandra is the ability to scale performance horizontally by simply extending existing cluster.
+The tests show that a small-scale Cassandra cluster can provide better performance for storing APDB data than a single-node (or Oracle RAC) relational database server.
+The main attractive feature of Cassandra is the ability to scale performance horizontally by simply extending the existing cluster.
 This scalability needs to be tested in more realistic setup than our present test cluster.

-Based on this experience future tests with Cassandra can benefit from using hardware which better matches Cassandra workload:
+Based on this experience, future tests with Cassandra can benefit from using hardware which better matches the Cassandra workload:

-  - JVM seems to work better with smaller resident sets, in that respect it may be better to have larger number of hosts with smaller RAM than a single host with huge memory.
+  - The JVM seems to work better with smaller resident sets; in that respect it may be better to have larger number of hosts with smaller RAM than a single host with huge memory.
-  - High IOPS seem to be critical for achieving good read performance with APDB data, it is advisable to have all live data on NVMe disks which provide much better concurrency than SATA disks.
+  - High IOPS seem to be critical for achieving good read performance with APDB data, so it is advisable to have all live data on NVMe disks which provide much better concurrency than SATA disks.

-There are a lot of unanswered questions outlined in previous section, answering them in the future tests can improve our understanding of bottlenecks and further improve performance.
+There are a lot of unanswered questions outlined in the previous section;
+answering them in the future tests can improve our understanding of bottlenecks and further improve performance.